Applying Scientific and

-- There is no objective standard for measuring slip resistance on existing steps, paths, walkways, floors, driveways, etc. Standards exist for the measuring slip resistance of manufactured flooring, and these standards have been misapplied to existing construction.
+- There is no objective standard for measuring coefficient of friction on existing steps, paths, walkways, floors, driveways, etc. Standards exist for the measuring the coefficient of friction of manufactured flooring, and these standards have been misapplied to existing construction.

 - Many people do not know exactly where they fell, or where their foot was located at the moment before they fell.
-The measured slip resistance can be different at different points on a surface.
+The measured coefficient of friction can be different at different points on a surface.

 - The measuring devices often do not accurately reproduce the conditions when the person fell.
 The operator of the measurement device often cannot accurately reproduce the motion of the person's foot before the slip, trip, and fall incident.

-- The slip resistance measurement can be influenced by the person taking the measurement.
-All surfaces have some deterioration.
-Based on irregularities in the surface, one can set up the tribometer to show a higher or lower slip resistance measurement.
-In a Court trial, there may be two experts who testify to significantly different slip resistance measurements on the same surface.
+- The coefficient of friction measurement can be influenced by the person taking the measurement.
+Based on irregularities in the surface, one can set up the Tribometer to show a higher or lower coefficient of friction measurement.

-- The actual slip resistance depends on the person's footwear.
+- The actual coefficient of friction depends on the person's footwear.
 Often, the measurement is taken with a generic material.